December 31st

 Meaning of the subhAShita:

 Hairs ripen with age; teeth wear out with age; eyes and ears get feeble too.
-But alas!
-(Thirst of) desire is not placated!
+But alas! (the thirst of) desire is not placated!

 Commentary:

-Put a leash on desires from the get-go.
-Isn't it easier to train a horse with reigns than a wild one running recklessly?!
+Start early—put a leash on desires.
+Isn’t it easier to train a horse with reins than to tame a wild one running recklessly?

 pada vigrahaH: